-Decision 30 COM 14A

-Decision 36 COM 13.I
+Decision 30 COM 14A Decision 36 COM 13.I

-- e) the impact of the activity on furthering the Strategic Objectives decided by the Committee; - f) the degree to which the activity responds to needs identified through the reactive monitoring process and/or the analysis of regional Periodic Reports; - g) the exemplary value of the activity in respect to scientific research and the development of cost effective conservation techniques; - h) the cost of the activity and expected results; and - i) the educational value both for the training of experts and for the general public. - 240.
+- e) the impact of the activity on furthering the Strategic Objectives or on the implementation of policies adopted by the Committee, such as the Policy Document for the Integration of a Sustainable Development Perspective into the Processes of the World Heritage Convention or the Policy Document on the Impact of Climate Change on World Heritage properties; - f) the degree to which the activity responds to needs identified through the reactive monitoring process and/or the analysis of regional Periodic Reports; - g) the exemplary value of the activity in respect to scientific research and the development of cost-effective conservation techniques; - h) the cost of the activity and expected results; - i) the educational value both for the training of experts and for the general public; and - j) the inclusive nature of the activity, in particular as concerns gender equality and the involvement of local communities and indigenous peoples. - 240.
 A balance will be maintained in the allocation of resources between cultural and natural heritage and between Conservation and Management and Preparatory Assistance.
 This balance is reviewed and decided upon on a regular basis by the Committee and during the second year of each biennium by the Chairperson or the World Heritage Committee.